MRI PERIPHERAL ANGIO

 Risks and Considerations

-• More expensive than Doppler ultrasound, though more detailed.
+• Cost: More expensive than a Doppler ultrasound but offers more detailed information.

 Conclusion